Life in 1542 Semi-Quick Facts

 There is no formal representation of the Crown in Guatemala.
 There is no Audiencia (crown officers appointed to govern).
 The first crown officer will arrive in 1542.
 The only semblance of a governing body is the Cabildo.

-Describe your climate: Santiago is in the Highlands.
+Climate: Santiago is in the Highlands.
 In the winter it is cool at night, but frost is rare and snow does not occur here.
 Even in the summer the temperatures rarely go above 78 degrees.
 There is almost always a breeze of from 3 to 8 mph.
 The dry season is December through March.
 The wet season is from June to October when it rains virtually every day, usually in the afternoons.
 Mornings and nights are usually clear.
-We get about 200 inches of rain per year.
+There is 200 inches of rain per year.

 Commerce: Small purchases are taken care of by barter or the local medium of exchange–the cacao bean.
 There is virtually no coinage in Santiago, but when a copper Maravedi does show up it is worth about 2 ½ cacao beans.
 The shortage of cash means most business is done on credit.
 The Notarios do a brisk business recording transactions and witnessing transfers of debt.
 IOUs (Censos in Spanish) are almost a form of local paper money; you can pay off one debt with the IOUs owed you by someone else, or use IOUs as collateral.
 Virtually everyone in Santiago is in debt to someone.
 There are no roads in Guatemala, just mule trails.
+Straight, European style roads were not appropriate for Guatemalan terrain.
 All cargo is carried by mules or tememes (“two legged beast of burden”).
 Although the only official Atlantic port-of-entry for Mexico and Guatemala is Vera Cruz, a lot of trade is being landed at Puerto Caballo (now Puerto Cortez, Honduras).

 The port of Iztapa, where the Pacific ships are built, is due south of our Santiago.
 It is 51 miles by the Michatoya River, which can be navigated once it drops off the plateau in the vicinity of Esquintla.
 From there it is 26 miles to Iztapa.

-What sort of crops do farmers from your area raise?
-The soil here is very rich and farmers raise three crops per year.
+Agriculture: The soil in Guatemala is very rich and farmers raised three crops per year.
 Every vegetable you can think of is grown here (except potatoes), along with the staples of corn, beans, and squash.

-Describe the topography around you: Santiago lies in a valley with volcanoes on three sides.
+Topography: Santiago lies in a valley with volcanoes on three sides.
 To the west are Acatenago and Volcan de Fuego.
 Volcan de Fuego has always had fire and smoke at the top, but never erupts.
 Hanupu to the south “erupted” with a violent earthquake September 11, 1541 during a heavy rainstorm.
 The earthquake and a massive mud slide destroyed Santiago.
-Hundreds of Spaniards and 600 Indios (mostly slaves) were lost.
+Hundreds of Spaniards and 600 Indios (mostly enslaved people) were lost.
 The Tlaxcalans suffered surprisingly little loss.
 It is possible that the Tlaxcalans, being originally from an area with active volcanoes, had a better understanding of what they could do and took effective precautions.

 By 1537 the area north of Santiago and the Panchoy Valley, which the Maya called the Tezulutan (The Place of Never Ending War), was named by the Spanish the Tierra de Guerra (the Land of War).
 The name recognized that the area included the Quiche, Kakchiquel, Tsutujil, and Mam federations and the smaller city-state tribes of the Jacaltec, Chuj, Popoluca, Xinca, Kanjobal, Ixil, Aguatec, Uspantec, Kekchi, Chol, Chorti, Pocomam and Poconchi all constantly fighting each other for dominance and tribute, with a tangled web of shifting alliances.
 The Tierra de Guerra extended to the Usumacinta River and the Mayan heartland in the El Peten Mountains and lowlands.
 The El Peten is northern Guatemala today and extending into Belize.
 Although nominally conquered and at peace, the Tierra in 1541 still hosts unconquered Mayan raiders in tiny hamlets (Amag) of less than a half dozen huts, supported by the fortified Mayan towns in the El Peten.
 El Peten “mountain” is actually a large, extensively eroded limestone plateau about 700 feet high.
 Its erosion patterns make access difficult and defense easy.
 The lowland Peten is characterized by rivers and lakes.
 All of El Peten abounds in tropical rainforests, as does the Tierra de Guerra.